“Stunning Work in Pen & Ink Over Watercolor “

 I am thrilled to introduce our featured guest artist, Pam Kelley, on our Artist Spotlight.
 Her work invites you to pause, breathe, and step into a world of calm and beauty.

-Pam was professionally trained in Commercial Design (BFA) at Barton College, where she learned the techniques of watercolor painting.
-Afterward, Pam attended Meredith College and was introduced to Acrylics.
+Pam received professional art training.
+She attended Meredith College for two years, before transferring to Barton College, where she earned her degree in Commercial Design (BFA).
+She learned the techniques of watercolor painting and afterward, Pam was introduced to Acrylics.
 Pam’s education laid a strong foundation, but it was an art course with artist Erin Webb in Easley in 2020, that was the influence toward Pam’s passion for soft pastels.
-Pam remembers the minute she touched the chalk to canvas, as a pivotal moment.
+Pam remembers the minute she touched pastel to sanded paper.
+The use of soft pastels became a pivotal moment during her art journey.
 Since then, pastels have become her favorite, offering her the perfect tool to express what she feels most deeply through color and texture.

 Her work reflects a love for impressionistic style, drawing inspiration.
 She draws upon influence from from her late mentor and professor, J. Chris Wilson, whose influence is felt in her landscapes, and Susan Jenkins, of Monet Cafe.
 “I want the viewer to feel he/she is looking at a scene they would like to spend time in” she says.
 Her hope?
 That her paintings offer a sense of calm and peacefulness.